mxahan/mxahan.github.io/_posts/2023-01-05-Losses_Papers.md

      - Multiply weights to project them in orthogonal space and sum them.

 ## 2018

+1. Liu, W., Lin, R., Liu, Z., Liu, L., Yu, Z., Dai, B., & Song, L. (2018).
+Learning towards minimum hyperspherical energy. *Advances in neural information processing systems*, *31*.

+     - how to regularize the network to avoid undesired representation redundancy becomes an important issue
+     - draw inspiration from physics-based Thomson problem: seeks to find a state that distributes N electrons on a unit sphere as evenly as possible with minimum potential energy
+     - reformulate redundancy regularization problem to generic energy minimization, and propose a minimum hyperspherical energy (MHE) objective as generic regularization for neural network (also some variants of MHE: Angular MHE [A-MHE])
+     - Related works: Diversity learning (enforce diversity in the prediction space), diversity regularization, ensemble learning, self-paced learning, metric learning,
+       -  formulating the diversity of neurons on the entire hypersphere, promoting diversity from a more global, top-down perspective
+     - feature the significance of angular learning at both loss and convolution levels based on the observation that the angles in deep embeddings learned by CNNs tend to encode semantic difference
+       -  key intuition is that angles preserve the most abundant and discriminative information for visual recognition
+         - Keep the projection uniformly in the hypersphere. (global equidistance)
+       - MHE faces different situations when it is applied to hidden layers and output layers
+     - characterize the diversity for a group of neurons by defining a generic hyperspherical potential energy using their pairwise relationship.
+Higher energy implies higher redundancy, while lower energy indicates that these neurons are more diverse and more uniformly spaced.

 1. Kim, Wonsik, Bhavya Goyal, Kunal Chawla, Jungmin Lee, and Keunjoo Kwon.
 "Attention-based ensemble for deep metric learning."
 In Proceedings of the European Conference on Computer Vision (ECCV), pp. 736-751.
 2018.